TheBitBet/TheBitBet/README.md

-This is a test on a website stumbleupon-like related to TheBitBet newsletter (https://thebitbet.substack.com/), and some extra material.
-Yup.
+This repo was the website for my (now closed) newsletter The Bit Bet.(https://thebitbet.substack.com/).

+After dabbling in html e JS for a stumbleupon-like webiste, I decided to host here my other python projects.

 <!--